 Unsurprisingly, many people on the internet cite the risk of potential fat loss around their eyes as the foremost reason they forego using eyelash serum.
 If you type “lash serum side effects” into your TikTok search bar, you’ll be met with a grid of videos with big X's over eyelash serums with both doctors and creators spreading the same message with bold captions about “orbital fat loss.”

 But this issue is not as cut and dry as a 30-second TikTok would lead you to believe.
 We need more conclusive research on the long-term side effects of prostaglandin as used in eyelash serums.
 Most technologies are just 10-15 years old, so we don’t have long-term data.
-Plus, if a lash serum is approved by the FDA (Latisse is, for example), you can be assured it has gone through both clinical and safety testing to be verified safe for consumer use.
-It’s an important note because there are people who truly benefit from these prostaglandin-containing products: those who have lost their eyelashes due to health reasons.
+Plus, if a lash serum is approved by the TGA, you can be assured it has gone through both clinical and safety testing to be verified safe for consumer use.
+It’s an important note because there are people who truly benefit from these products: those who have lost their eyelashes due to health reasons.

 I'd use individual lashes before I’d rely on a serum.

 All things considered, many people who have used lash serums for aesthetic purposes in the past are now opting for alternative high-maintenance-to-be-low-maintenance treatments with fewer risks associated.
 According to Google Trends data, search for “lash lifts” has increased over the past year, with many people seeking out the professional service.
 The service involves sitting with your eyes closed for about 30-45 minutes while a chemical solution is painted over your closed eyelashes, which are held in a curl with the help of a tiny flexi rod.
 After processing, the solution is rinsed off, the flexi rod removed, and the natural lash curl remains intact for about three to six months.
 (I’m a huge fan of the lash lift and recommended it to my friend before her wedding.)